anacierdem/ed64/README.md

 And invoke;

-    loader [path to your file]
+    loader64 [path to your file]

-Tested to be working with OS v2.12
+Tested to be working with OS v2.12 for images < 32m